-This document is the software documentation for the Inpatient Quality Indicators software Version 3.0, which is provided on the AHRQ Web site.
+This document is the software documentation for the Inpatient Quality Indicators software Version 3.1, which is provided on the AHRQ Web site.
 The software was developed in SAS, for use on a personal computer.
 AHRQ's goal, by making this tool publicly available, is to assist users in producing information on health care quality more cost effectively.

 Details on the development of the Inpatient Quality Indicators can be found in Guide to Inpatient Quality Indicators: Quality of Care in Hospitals - Volume, Mortality, and Utilization.
 Detailed definitions of the IQIs, with complete listings of the ICD-9-CM and DRG codes specifically included or excluded, are contained in the document, Inpatient Quality Indicators Technical Specifications.
+Inpatient Quality Indicators Comparative Data provides average volume, provider rate, and population rate, as appropriate, for each indicator.